CAPSTONE-2022-2023/Group_24/feedback.md

 ## Deployment (15/15)
 - Done with Vercel.
 Video on Blackboard.

-## Sprint Review 1 (10/20)
+## Sprint Review 1 (15/20)
 - Database was set up
 - Basic front-end is visible on Vercel
 - Missing creating user accounts and authenticating.
 If done by the 22nd, bump to full marks.
+User accounts do work, authentication not yet.
+Only working on localhost for now.

 ### Documentation (10/10)
 - In the future, make sure to create meaningful PR titles.